jputrino/f5-openstack-lbaasv2/docs/includes/topic_configure-the-agent.rst

 Configure the F5® OpenStack Agent
 ---------------------------------

-Before starting the F5 agent, edit the agent configuration file -- :file:`/etc/neutron/services/f5/f5-openstack-agent.ini` -- as appropriate for your environment.
+1. Edit the agent configuration file -- :file:`/etc/neutron/services/f5/f5-openstack-agent.ini` -- as appropriate for your environment.

 The following configurations are supported in v |release|.
+See the :ref:`Release Notes <release-notes>` or the config file for more information about these features.

 .. topic:: Device Settings

     .. code-block:: text

-        #
         # HA model
         #
         # ...